Sunday, June 26, 2011

 Unk’s Messier Album 1

 This should have been a Herschel Project report, muchachos.
-That was what I intended, but it was a hell of a week in the shipyard.
+That was what I intended, but it was a heck of a week in the shipyard.
 Not only is my group of engineers snowed under with work on three vessels, we had our first really hot weather of the year.
 Hot down in some un-air-conditioned compartments on LPD 24, that’s for danged sure.

 So, yes, your old Uncle wimped out.
 The idea of dragging all the H-Project gear out to the consarned Tanner-Williams dark site didn’t have much appeal—not when the weatherman was predicting “partly cloudy,” anyhow.
 But I still wanted to observe, even if I didn’t hit a hundred Herschel galaxies with the Stellacam II and C8.